Biden: Impeachment hasn't 'shaken my faith' in working with Republicans

-Former Vice President Joe Biden said the impeachment proceedings against President Donald Trump haven't "shaken my faith" with regards to working with Republicans, adding that "no one's" found that his son Hunter Biden did anything untoward in Ukraine.
+Former Vice President Joe Biden said the impeachment proceedings against President Donald Trump haven't "shaken" his faith" in working with Republicans, adding that "no one's" found that his son Hunter Biden did anything untoward in Ukraine.

-Impeachment "hasn't shaken my faith in being able to work with at least" some Republicans, Biden told "TODAY" show co-anchor Savannah Guthrie in an exclusive interview ahead of Monday's Iowa caucuses.
+Impeachment "hasn't shaken my faith in being able to work with at least" some Republicans, Biden told "TODAY" show co-anchor Savannah Guthrie in an interview before Monday's Iowa caucuses.

-"I think you're going to see the world change with [President Donald] Trump gone," Biden added.
+"I think you're going to see the world change with Trump gone," Biden added.

 The Senate last week voted against calling witnesses in Trump's impeachment trial, with just two Republicans voting in favor of additional testimony and documents.
 Some Republicans who voted against calling witnesses conceded that Trump acted improperly with regard to calling on Ukraine to announce investigations of the Bidens as he withheld nearly $400 million in aid.